RGB-WG/rgb-tests/README.md

 git submodule update
 ```

-Then, from the project root, run the integration tests by running:
+Then, from the project root, run the tests by running:
 ```sh
 cargo test
 ```